CallumSergeant/jabdev/privacy.md

 We **do not** use cookies to track our users.
 Cookies present on this site are there strictly to keep the site operational and are necessary.
 Information about what each cookie does can be found here ([support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies)).

-The only two parties with access to your data from our site are JABchem and Cloudflare.
+The only two parties with access to your data from your use of the site are JABchem and Cloudflare.

 This data helps to improve the website (as will your suggestions and comments).

-When you submit a bug report or an issue with the site, you are taken to a Microsoft Form page to complete the report.
-The only data we collect from your use of that form is the answers you submit, as well as how long you took to complete the form – we do not have access to names, emails, or any other personally identifiable information from your use of the form.
-As the form is run by Microsoft, when using it you are subject to the terms of Microsoft’s privacy policy ([microsoft.com/privacy](https://microsoft.com/privacy)).
+When you submit a bug report or report an issue with the site, you are taken to a Google Forms page to complete the report.
+The only data we collect from your use of that form is the responses you submit, as well as the timestamp indicating when you submitted the form.
+We do not have access to names, email addresses, or any other personally identifiable information from your use of the form.
+As the form is operated by Google, when using it, you are subject to Google's terms of service and privacy policy ([google.com/policies/privacy](https://google.com/policies/privacy)).

+Please note that the data you provide through the Google Forms page will be used solely for the purpose of addressing and resolving the reported issues.
+We take reasonable measures to protect the security and confidentiality of your data, and we do not share it with any third parties unless required by law.

-### How we protect our users against malicious communications
+#### How we protect our users against malicious communications

 Any communication from JABchem will be from one of our official email addresses, and any interactions on social media will only be from our official handles listed below.